Nudged Elastic Band in Topological Data Analysis: Method

+with $\alpha = \pi / 6$ and $ \beta = \pi / 2$.
+We obtain the same CW complex models for the social network, optical image, range image, and optical flow examples in Sections~\ref{SS: Social network}--\ref{SS: Optical flow patches} using the smoothing force in \cite{JonssonMillsJacobsen}, although occasionally kinks appear in the bands prior to convergence.

-Evolving the band amounts to numerically solving the system of first order differential equations $v_i' = F_i$.
-Figure \ref{fig: GeneExpressions_1points} in Appendix \ref{A: Initial bands} shows the motion of a sample band.
-Note we use the first derivative $v_i'$ rather than the second derivative.
-In the chemistry setting, it is appropriate to set acceleration proportional to the gradient of the potential energy.
-In our setting, we do not view $\nabla f$ as a force in the literal sense but only as an indication of which direction to move in order to maximize $f$.
-As the first order equation is simple and gives good results, we use it.
+Evolving the band amounts to numerically solving the system of first order differential equations $v_i' = F_i$; see Figure~\ref{fig: sampleTrial}.
+In the chemistry setting it is appropriate to set acceleration proportional to the gradient of the potential energy.
+In our setting we do not view $\nabla f$ as a force in the literal sense but only as an indication of which direction to move in order to maximize $f$, and hence we use the first derivative $v_i'$ rather than the second derivative.
 Nevertheless, we have also had success with the second order equation and do not dismiss its use.

-Let $p$ and $q$ be distinct 0-cells.
-To find the 1-cells between $p$ and $q$ we generate a sample of initial bands joining them, as described in Appendix \ref{A: Initial bands}.
-We evolve each band until it converges and discard non-convergent bands.
-We also discard convergent bands which pass too close to any 0-cell $r \neq p, q$, as such a band should instead appear as the concatenation of two others.